-MAC header handling function
+• MAC header handling function

-This function is applied to RACH,FACH, BCH and DCH.
+This function is applied to RACH, FACH, BCH and DCH.
 This function constructs MAC header and adds the header to LAC-PDU to assemble MAC-PDU.
 And this function deletes MAC header from MAC-PDU to disassemble LAC-PDU and informs the retransmission function and the multiplexing function of contents included in the header.

-FACH-ACK is returned from UTRAN to UE as a MAC header when BSS received correctly MAC-PDU through RACH.
+FACH-ACK is returned from Node B to UE as a MAC header ,if necessary, when Node B received correctly MAC-PDU through RACH.
 This function constructs FACH-ACK based on information from the retransmission function that includes RNTI of RACH received correctly.